Updated: Apr 20

 He noticed that a lot of the lower level employees were quick to respond to emails and to communicate.
 He came to the conclusion after his own observations and in speaking with some of his peers from other companies that there are a lot of mid-level managers who weren’t doing much work to justify their 6 figure salaries.

 They were instead delegating a lot of their work to their subordinates.
-Jeff is now wondering if needs this many mid-level managers at his firm and is also expecting upcoming job cuts that will start to affect white-collar workers over the next couple of months after many other companies catch on to this as well.
+Jeff is now wondering if he needs this many mid-level managers at his firm and he is also expecting upcoming job cuts that will start to affect white-collar workers over the next couple of months after many other companies catch on to this as well.

 So here we have 3 different examples of Warren Buffet’s popular quote, “When the tide goes out, you find out who is swimming naked” being used and applied to different scenarios.

 And whereas I used to think the quote only applied to leveraged companies, I now realize that it applies to much more than that.

 It could apply to companies that are struggling to survive because the amount of effort and time it takes to get a business back up and running is too much, it could apply to frauds such as Ponzi schemes and it could apply to white collar workers, but despite the different situations, what it does consistently have in common across all of these examples is that all of these swimmers are hiding something.